spatialthoughts/courses/docs/python-dataviz-output/supplement_contextily.md

 plt.show()
 ```

 You can choose from over 200 basemap styles created by different providers.
-Check the available styles using `contextile.providers`.
+Check the available styles using `contextily.providers`.

 ```python